 This Day In Writing History

-On August 24th, 1847, the famous English novelist Charlotte Bronte submitted the manuscript for her legendary novel Jane Eyre to Smith, Elder, and Co. - the publisher who would finally accept it.
+On August 24th, 1847, the legendary English writer Charlotte Bronte submitted the manuscript for her classic novel Jane Eyre to Smith, Elder, and Co. - the publisher who would finally accept it.
 The novel had been rejected by five previous publishers.

 Jane Eyre would become an instant hit - a huge critical and commercial success during its time - and later be rightfully recognized as one of the all-time greatest works of English literature.
 But why was it rejected so many times before finally being published?

 In Victorian England, female writers were looked down on.
 In fact, Charlotte Bronte had been advised by famous poets (and staunch conservatives) William Wordsworth and Robert Southey that writing was no profession for a woman.

 Undaunted, Bronte submitted Jane Eyre under the pseudonym Currer Bell, as it was common for female writers to use male sounding pseudonyms.
 The publishers who rejected Jane Eyre knew that it had been written by a woman, but that didn't bother them.
 What they found infuriating were the feminist themes in the novel.

 Narrated by its title character, the story follows Jane from the age of ten through womanhood.
 As a young orphan girl, following her kind uncle's death, Jane escapes from her cruel aunt and cousins when she is enrolled at Lockwood School.
 Unfortunately, the school is run by Mr. Brocklehurst, a hypocritical Christian clergyman who is both self-righteous and dishonest.